kavezo/ZipZap/README.md

 guarantees it'll work for a fresh install.
 But it works even if you haven't updated.
 2. Find the IP address of the computer you're running the server on.
 I've only tested this with a local IP address (ones that start with 192.168) but external IP addresses should work.
 3. Change your DNS settings to point to your IP address.
+On iOS you can do this by editing the network settings as you would with a proxy (just make sure to edit DNS, not proxy, settings), but on Android emulator I've had to use a different app.
+The one I use is just called DNS Changer, and its icon is a blue circle with DNS in it.

 ---